brho/akaros/Documentation/Contributing.md

     - Oh No, I Committed and Pushed Something I Want to Change
     - Crap, Someone Reset a Branch I was Tracking!
     - What Happens When Two People `push -f`
+    - Before You Submit Patches: checkpatch
+    - How To Submit Patches: git send-email
+    - How To Submit Patches: git request-pull

 Licensing